Reporting shadow economy activity (tax evasion)

 What is shadow economy activity?

-In general, shadow economy activity is activity in respect of which businesses (including professions) and individuals engage in inappropriate practices to avoid their legal obligations relating to matters such as taxes & duties, PRSI, licences and employment.
+In general, shadow economy activity is activity in respect of which businesses (including professions) and individuals engage in inappropriate practices.
+These practices avoid their legal obligations relating to matters such as:

 Shadow economy activity includes: